Fun-Gen/Fun-Gen/README.md

 ### Build

+All our tasks are automated there are no sanity checkcs that the developer has to perform.

 Select build destination and run the app by following Apple's documentation on [Running Your App in the Simulator or on a Device
 ](https://developer.apple.com/documentation/xcode/running-your-app-in-the-simulator-or-on-a-device)